DaveCrown/vmware-kb79248/README.md

     3. Check the local workstation/Tower for `VMWARE_PASSWORD` environment varible, and if unset, prompt for the `administrator@vsphere.local` password
     4. Save a copy of the log file to `logs/<fdqn>/fix_sts_cert.log` file on your ansible workstation
     5. Restart services in order of master, PSC's, vCenters
+4. If you want, generate and send an email report.
-4. Make your life easier and you look a rock star
+5. Make your life easier and you look a rock star.

 >##### Note
 > If your VCSA does not have internet access, the play will attempt to download a copy of the scripts locally into `{{ playbook_dir }}/work` and copy them up.